department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 end
 ```

-It's also worth noting that this solution by default queries FormSubmission's by the `:benefits_intake_uuid` identifier by default, but that can be overridden within the configuration by setting the `id_type` attribute.
+This solution uses the `:benefits_intake_uuid` identifier by default for querying `FormSubmission`, but this can be customized by setting `id_type` in your configuration.

 ---

 ## Usage

-The Veteran Facing Forms team currently calls the bulk processing job utilizing [a rake task](../../../../../../simple_forms_api/lib/tasks/archive_forms_by_uuid.rake).
-Your team may choose to call it a different way but this is how we handle it.

 ### Bulk Processing

-For convenience, we've created a job which processes multiple form submissions at once by iterating through a collection of UUIDs.
-This batch processing can be handled in multiple ways.

-The service can be called with our existing job:
+The `ArchiveBatchProcessingJob` handles batch processing of form submissions.
+Initiate batch processing as shown:

 ```ruby
 config = YourTeamsConfig.new